d-otis/slide-doom/notes.md

-## Artist
+# Slide Doom

-1. account for updates failing and displaying error message
+## To Do
-1. require presence of all fields on application
+1. figure out why Rack Flash messages won't work on artists_controller